CONSTITUTION OF THE KENT STATE UNITED FACULTY ASSOCIATION

 1. There shall be four classes of membership: Active, Graduate Student, Emeritus, and Associate.

-A. Active Members: members of either bargaining unit qualify for active membership in their respective Unit of AAUP-KSU.
+A. Active Members: members of either bargaining unit qualify for active membership in their respective Unit of KSUFA.

 B. Graduate Student Members: any graduate student at Kent State University is eligible for graduate student membership in the Chapter.